itsbilalk/itsbilalk/README.md

 ### 🚀 Projects

 - ✏️ **Invoice app** – CRUD invoice app based on Next.js, Typescript and MaterialUI.
-- 📊 **Kanban Board** – CRUD app that allows users to manage their tasks
+- 📊 **Kanban Board** – CRUD app that allows users to manage their tasks.

 ---